MicrosoftDocs/win32/desktop-src/MMC/ccf-display-name.md

 ---
 title: CCF\_DISPLAY\_NAME clipboard format
-description: The CCF\_DISPLAY\_NAME clipboard format is required for a snap-in to specify the display name for the snap-in's static node, which is displayed in the Standalone tab of the Add/Remove Snap-ins dialog box and the scope pane.
+description: The CCF\_DISPLAY\_NAME clipboard format is required for a snap-in to specify the display name for the snap-ins static node, which is displayed in the Standalone tab of the Add/Remove Snap-ins dialog box and the scope pane.
 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '437d1216-de2f-4076-95a5-cefd6ac0add4'
+ms.assetid: 437d1216-de2f-4076-95a5-cefd6ac0add4
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'microsoft-management-console'
+ms.technology: microsoft-management-console
 ms.tgt_platform: multiple
+keywords:
-keywords: ["CCF_DISPLAY_NAME clipboard format MMC"]
+- CCF_DISPLAY_NAME clipboard format MMC
 topic_type:
 - apiref
 api_name: